 Despite this improved financial picture, employed Canadians are now faced with increased expenses as things “return to normal”.
 The several years of decreased spending may have actually had little impact on overall financial wellness, with Statistics Canada findings showing that household savings are decreasing as spending increases and consumption is outpacing disposable income.

 Of course, this financial stress does not exist in a bubble.
 Studies show that “financially stressed employees are 5 times more likely to be distracted at work and 46% spend 3 hours or more a week dealing with financial issues”.

-Companies can be leaders in addressing financial complacency in saving by urging employees to take the initiative to take control.
+Companies can be leaders in addressing financial complacency by urging employees to take initiative and control of their own finances.
 This can be accomplished by leveraging payroll systems to empower employees to improve their financial health and wellness.

 Rise Wealth, powered by OneVest, empowers employees to reach their savings goals with a fully automated, digital investing experience.
 Even if employees are struggling with their saving-to-spending ratio, they can still invest in their future with as little as $1.
 Each investment portfolio can also be tailored to the individual’s goals and risk tolerance.